 - Czech Republic – Drug-friendly clubs are all over the place in Prague, and it’s a popular place for tourists.
 It’s very easy to find marijuana, ecstasy, or one of many other drugs almost anywhere.
 Local dealers charge high prices to tourists, but they’re more than willing to pay.

 On a more personal level, if you or someone you love struggles with addiction, drug tourism should be the very last thing on your mind.
-Instead, confronting this addiction head on – whether in yourself in someone else – can help give that person the freedom enjoy the world in an entirely new, entirely fulfilling way.
+Instead, confronting this addiction head-on – whether in yourself in someone else – can help give that person the freedom to enjoy the world in an entirely new, entirely fulfilling way.